joeshull/what_the_fish_betta/README.md

 :-------------------------:|:-------------------------:
 <img src="https://github.com/joeshull/what_the_fish_beta/blob/master/readme_graphics/rocauc.png" width="600px" height="400px"></img>   |  <img src="https://github.com/joeshull/what_the_fish_beta/blob/master/readme_graphics/conf_matrix.png" width="600px" height="400px"></img>

 Not bad!
 On the left, we see that the classifier got an Area Under the Curve of almost 78%.
-It was able to catch 71% of  "Fish" pictures and 77% on "Non-Fish" pictures from a holdout set that it hadn't previously seen.
+It was able to catch 71% of  "Fish" pictures and 77% on "Non-Fish" pictures from a holdout set of 500 pictures that it hadn't previously seen.

 Let's see the most-probable samples from each class.